"Rivers of Light and Shadow: An Introduction to Notan

 Exercise 1: Black & White Paper Cut-Out

-Objective: Understand the balance between positive and negative space.
-This exercise shows how flipping shapes creates visual balance and harmony.
+Objective: This exercise helps you understand the balance between positive and negative space by showing how flipping shapes creates visual harmony.

 Time: 30-45 minutes